vmware/container-service-extension/docs/cse3_1/CSE_UI_PLUGIN.md

 ---

-**Kubernetes Container Clusters UI Plugin landing page on VCD UI perpetually shows a spinning wheel**
+**Kubernetes Container Clusters UI plugin landing page on VCD UI perpetually shows a spinning wheel**

 If CSE server is inaccessible/down, on VCD UI's CSE landing page, user only sees the loading spinner instead of an error message.